SandroGrassia/LILLA-Audio-Sampler-public/README.md

                         a copy of the GCC Runtime Library Exception along with this program;
                         see the files COPYING3 and COPYING.RUNTIME respectively.
 If not, see
                         <http://www.gnu.org/licenses/>.
-            string.h    Copyright (C) 2002-2024 Free Software Foundation, Inc. math.h      Copyright (C) 2006-2015 Free Software Foundation, Inc.
+            string.h    Copyright (C) 2002-2024 Free Software Foundation, Inc. (see above for licensing) math.h      Copyright (C) 2006-2015 Free Software Foundation, Inc.  (see above for licensing)
-        + pins_arduino.h    Copyright (c) 2018 PJRC.COM, LLC.
+        + pins_arduino.h    Copyright (c) 2018 PJRC.COM, LLC.  (see above for licensing)
-            stdint.h    Copyright (C) 2002-2024 Free Software Foundation, Inc.
+            stdint.h    Copyright (C) 2002-2024 Free Software Foundation, Inc.  (see above for licensing)

     - control_sgtl5000.h    Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com
                             Development of this audio library was funded by PJRC.COM, LLC by sales of Teensy and Audio Adaptor boards.
 Please support PJRC's efforts to develop open source software by purchasing Teensy or other PJRC products.
                             Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
                             The above copyright notice, development funding notice, and this permission notice shall be included in all copies or substantial portions of the Software.
                             THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-        + AudioStream.h Copyright (c) 2017 PJRC.COM, LLC.
+        + AudioStream.h Copyright (c) 2017 PJRC.COM, LLC. (see above for licensing)
-            stdio.h     Copyright (C) 2002-2024 Free Software Foundation, Inc. string.h    (see above)
+            stdio.h     Copyright (C) 2002-2024 Free Software Foundation, Inc. (see above for licensing) string.h    (see above)
-        + AudioControl.h    Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com
+        + AudioControl.h    Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com (see above for licensing)
             stdint.h    (see above)

     - AudioStream.h       (see above)

-    - filter_biquad.h     Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com
+    - filter_biquad.h     Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com (see above for licensing)
         + Arduino.h       (see above)
         + AudioStream.h   (see above)

-    - input_i2s.h         Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com
+    - input_i2s.h         Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com (see above for licensing)
         + Arduino.h       (see above)
         + AudioStream.h   (see above)
-        + DMAChannel.h    Copyright (c) 2017 PJRC.COM, LLC.
+        + DMAChannel.h    Copyright (c) 2017 PJRC.COM, LLC. (see above for licensing)
             imxrt.h     (??)

     - memcpy_audio.h    Copyright (c) 2016 Frank Bösing
                         Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including